 Verification of eligibility for all study procedures and a pre-screening to identify a participant's special needs and to ensure safety are part of the visit scheduling procedures.
-For this purpose ARIC personnel use the Participant Safety Screening Form (PSA), supported by the ARIC data entry and management system (CDART).
+For this purpose, ARIC personnel use the Participant Safety Screening Form (PSA), supported by the ARIC data entry and management system (CDART).
 Following an explanation of the ARIC study and the procedures involved, the interviewer requests an opportunity to verify the individual's eligibility for all procedures.
 The rationale for these questions is provided in the instructions for the PSA form, and explained to the participant if requested.
+Some components may have additional, specific safety screening questions.
+These responses will be recorded on the applicable component initialization form in CDART.